OFA-Sys/OFA/README.md

     ```
     162365  12455   the sun sets over the trees beyond some docks.  sky&&water&&dock&&pole  /9j/4AAQSkZJ....UCP/2Q==
     ```
 2. **Finetuning**: Following previous standard practice, we divide the finetuning process of image captioning into two stages.
-In stage1, we finetune OFA with cross-entropy loss on 4 NVIDIA-V100 GPUs with 32GB memory (expected to obtain ~139.5 CIDEr on the validation set at this stage).
-In stage2, we select the best checkpoint of stage1 and train with CIDEr optimization on 8 NVIDIA-V100 GPUs (expected to get ~149.4 CIDEr on the validation set at this stage).
+In stage 1, we finetune OFA with cross-entropy loss on 4 NVIDIA-V100 GPUs with 32GB memory (expected to obtain ~139.5 CIDEr on the validation set at this stage).
+In stage 2, we select the best checkpoint of stage 1 and train with CIDEr optimization on 8 NVIDIA-V100 GPUs (expected to get ~149.4 CIDEr on the validation set at this stage).
     ```bash
     cd run_scripts/caption
-    nohup sh train_caption_stage1.sh > train_stage1.out &  # stage1, train with cross-entropy loss
+    nohup sh train_caption_stage1.sh > train_stage1.out &  # stage 1, train with cross-entropy loss
-    nohup sh train_caption_stage2.sh > train_stage2.out &  # stage2, load the best ckpt of stage1 and train with CIDEr optimization
+    nohup sh train_caption_stage2.sh > train_stage2.out &  # stage 2, load the best ckpt of stage1 and train with CIDEr optimization
     ```
-3. Inference
+3. **Inference**
     ```bash
     cd run_scripts/caption ; sh evaluate_caption.sh  # inference & evaluate
     ```